Get a Free Estimate Today!

 - Promptly and properly repair any leaks or water damage.

-- Pay particular attention to cooling coils, which are designed to remove water from the air and can be a major source of moisture contamination of the system that can lead to mold growth.
-Make sure the condensate pan drains properly.
+- Make sure the condensate pan drains properly.
 The presence of substantial standing water and/or debris indicates a problem requiring immediate attention.
 Check any insulation near cooling coils for wet spots.

 - Make sure ducts are properly sealed and insulated in all non-air-conditioned spaces (e.g., attics and crawl spaces).
-This will help to prevent moisture due to condensation from entering the system and is important to make the system work as intended.
+This prevents moisture from entering the system and is important for the system to work properly.
 To prevent water condensation, the heating and cooling system must be properly insulated.

 To prevent ducts from becoming wet: